alvarogarcia7/blog_source/source/_posts/draft_why-the-order-of-refactors-matters.md

 imagine the code as a graph:

-at each modification of the code, the code travels from a vertex to another, and in each edge there is the name of the refactor and its cost.
+at the initial point in time (t0, might be the current one), at each modification of the code, the code travels from a vertex to another.

+in each edge there is the name of the refactor and its cost.

+in each vertex there is the state (either current or future) and the point in time (tX)

 it is clear that the graph has cycles, so it cannot be a tree but a general graph. it is also weighted as each refactor has an associated weight.